 In addition to scholarships, Doha Bank also participate in schemes for Youth Training as undernoted:

-- Trainee Programme an in-house training programme for Doha Bank's school leaver new entrants to the bank giving them a foundation course on banking basics. - Job Qualifying Centre ("JQC") a government youth training scheme under which, Doha Bank takes a number of secondees for a period of work experience with training programmes focused English language, computer and clerical skills. - Internships providing youth work experience on a selective basis.
+- Trainee Program an in-house training programme for Doha Bank's school leaver - new entrants to the bank giving them a foundation course on Banking Fundamentals. - Internships providing youth work experience on a selective basis.